polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/README.md

 Then your result will look something like the following.

 ![alt tag](screenshots/example-custom-ajax-widget-screenshot.png)

+Assuming you've got bootstrap included on your page ...

 This makes it very easy to stay _"DRY"_ in your Ajax apps - DRY means Don't Repeat Yourself - Simply by creating reusable Ajax widgets, for the HTML and Widget hierarchies you tend to write over again.